 Adjust your grip if your forearms are not straight up and down, as your hand placement is too broad or narrow.
 It would be best if you also wrapped your thumbs around the bar to provide stability and safety.
 Ensure you are resting the bar on the lower part of your palm, not too high on your hand or too far down towards your wrist.

 Do NOT bench press without a spotter.
 As you progress to heavier weights, a spotter will become necessary, so get in the habit of ALWAYS bench pressing with a spotter, regardless of your weight.
 Not using a spotter will leave your best gains on the table.
 Muscle growth and power come from pushing muscles to the limit.

-- Another typical bench pressing mistake that people make is to bounce the bar off their chest.
 Remember, you are bench pressing to improve your muscular strength and develop your upper body, not to see how much momentum you can get while bouncing the bar off your chest.
-Don’t cheat on your reps, and make sure you control the movement throughout the lift.
+So don’t cheat on your reps; make sure you control the movement throughout the lift.